 - As an online student, you can opt to take your assessment test remotely.
 Check out the remote testing procedure here.
 Don’t forget to prep before the test.
 Prep materials are available here.

 - Register for classes and set up payment arrangements.
 Remember to register early for the best selection of course times and formats.
 All fees must be paid by the published Washington State fee payment deadline dates.
-You can pay in full conveniently online through WebAdvisor.
-Payment plans are also available but must be set up in person at the WSCC Business Office.
+You can pay in full conveniently online through Student Planning.
+Payment plans are also available.

 - Finally, complete our mandatory new student orientation.
 Yep, it’s mandatory because student success begins with a great orientation.
-Contact the admissions office to get details for orientation registration
+Contact the Admissions Office to get details for our Online Orientation.

 Still have questions?
 We’re happy to help.
 Contact Admissions at 740.568.1900 or email@example.com for more information.